kaiko-ai/eva/docs/user-guide/advanced/replicate_evaluations.md

 # Replicate evaluations

-To produce the evaluation results presented [here](../../index.md#evaluation-results), you can run *eva* with the settings below.
+To produce the evaluation results presented [here](../../leaderboards.md), you can run *eva* with the settings below.

-The `.yaml` config files for the different benchmark datasets can be found [here](https://github.com/kaiko-ai/eva/tree/main/configs/vision).
+The `.yaml` config files for the different benchmark datasets can be found on [GitHub](https://github.com/kaiko-ai/eva/tree/main/configs/vision).
-In the following commands, you need to replace `<task.yaml>` with the name of the config file you want to use.
+You will need to download the config files and then in the following commands replace `<task.yaml>` with the name of the config you want to use.

+Keep in mind:

-*Note: Some datasets provide automatic download by setting the argument `download: true` (either modify the `.yaml` config file or set the environment variable `DOWNLOAD=true`), while other datasets you need to download manually beforehand.
-Please review the instructions in the corresponding dataset [documentation](../../../datasets).*
+- Some datasets provide automatic download by setting the argument `download: true` (either modify the `.yaml` config file or set the environment variable `DOWNLOAD=true`), while other datasets need to be downloaded manually beforehand.
+Please review the instructions in the corresponding dataset [documentation](../../datasets/index.md).
+- The following `eva predict_fit` commands will store the generated embeddings to the `./data/embeddings` directory.
+To change this location you can alternatively set the `EMBEDDINGS_ROOT` environment variable.

 ## Pathology FMs